 Other Miscellaneous Questions

-Q: If you sold a home in 2013, is the profit taxed?
+Q: If I sold a home this year, is the profit taxed?

 A: It depends on how long you owned and lived in the home before the sale and how much profit you made.
 If you owned and lived in the place for two of the five years before the sale, then up to $250,000 of profit is tax-free.
 If you are married and file a joint return, the tax-free amount doubles to $500,000.
-The law lets you "exclude" this much otherwise taxable profit from your taxable income.
-(If you sold for a loss, though, you can't take a deduction for that loss.)
+The law lets you "exclude" an amount from your taxable income.
+(If you sold for a loss, though, you cannot take a deduction for that loss.)

-Q: If you rented out a home in 2013, do you have to claim it on your taxes?
+Q: If I rented out a home this year, do I have to claim it on my taxes?

-A: Yes, you will need to fill out a Schedule E.
+A: Yes, you will need to fill out a Schedule E form.

 Q: What is the penalty for not having health insurance?